-A charge of three dollars is made to those students who take a course involving laboratory work, to cover the cost of materials used.
+These fees cover the use of apparatus and materials.

 The Professor will decide whether any breakage should be charged to the student or not.

-Athletic Fee.
+Athletic Fees.

 Young ladies are charged three dollars gymnasium fee at the beginning of the year, and young men five dollars for the support of Athletics and the Gymnasium.